walwi878/just-website/README.md

 # WilliamWebsite
-Code for my personal website at williamwallace.co.nz
+Code for my personal website at williamwallace.site

-To compile, first install Ruby (and the included devkit), Ruby Gem, and Jekyll.

-Then, in an IDE, type: bundle exec jekyll serve